Lewa Marathon: Community impact

 development, and wildlife conservation throughout Kenya.
-In 2007, over $60,000 USD were provided to a local school in order to build and furnish two new classrooms, a library, and a gate for the school compound.
+In 2007, over US$60,000 were provided to a local school in order to build and furnish two new classrooms, a library, and a gate for the school compound.
 Over $30,000 was used to buy medical supplies and equipment such as digital blood pressure machines, stretchers, and beds for local hospitals.
 Every year, funds from the marathon are allocated to the Nanyuki Cottage Hospital specifically to provide care for animal injury victims.